Narre Warren South - East

 An assessment of population growth drivers in Narre Warren South - East reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Narre Warren South - East's population was approximately 13,033 as of February 2026.
-This figure represents a decrease of 119 people since the 2021 Census, which recorded a population of 13,152.
-The change is inferred from the estimated resident population of 13,030 in June 2024 and address validation since the Census date.
-This results in a population density ratio of 2,095 persons per square kilometer, higher than the average seen across national locations assessed by AreaSearch.
-Overseas migration contributed approximately 66.2% of overall population gains during recent periods.
+Based on AreaSearch's analysis, Narre Warren South - East's population is around 13,033 as of Feb 2026.
+This reflects a decrease of 119 people (0.9%) since the 2021 Census, which reported a population of 13,152 people.
+The change is inferred from the estimated resident population of 13,030 from the ABS as of June 2024 and address validation since the Census date.
+This population level equates to a density ratio of 2,095 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
+Population growth for the area was primarily driven by overseas migration, which contributed approximately 66.2% of overall population gains during recent periods.

 Frequently Asked Questions - Population